MLAI-Yonsei/TabLlama/README.md

 ## Analaysis files

-Autoregressive Inference 결과와 Intent 별 성능을 확인하려면 다음 Jupyter 노트북 파일을 실행하면 됩니다:
+To see the results of Autoregressive Inference and its performance by Intent, you can run the following Jupyter notebook file:

-- **Plotting Inference Results**: `./src/plot.ipynb` jupyter notebook파일을 전체 실행하여 모델의 Autoregressive Inference 결과와 각 Intent별 성능을 시각적으로 확인할 수 있습니다.
+- **Plotting Inference Results**: `./src/plot.ipynb` You can run the jupyter notebook file in full to visually see the results of the model's Autoregressive Inference and the performance for each Intent..

-데이터 생성을 원한다면 다음 Jupyter 노트북 파일을 실행하면 됩니다:

-- **Scenario Data Generation**: `./src/scenario_generation.ipynb` jupyter notebook 파일을 전체 실행하여 시나리오 데이터의 통계량을 확인할 수 있습니다.
+- **Scenario Data Generation**: `./src/scenario_generation.ipynb` You can run the jupyter notebook file in full to see the statistics of the scenario data.

 ## Source Code Structure and Description